w

 E-Mail List

-I send out The Scythe Association's newsletter, The Windrow, which lists scything events, courses and developments in the UK.
-It comes out about three times per year, and there are now about ten people throughout the country offering scythe courses.
-To get on the list to receive an emailed pdf of The Windrow, please e-mail chapter7@tlio.org.uk, entitling your e-mail "Scythe Mailing List".
+Colin Close now sends out The Scythe Association's newsletter, The Windrow, which lists scything events, courses and developments in the UK.
+It comes out once or twice per year, and there are now about ten people throughout the country offering scythe courses.
+To get on the list to receive an emailed pdf of The Windrow, please e-mail scythes@myphone.coop, entitling your e-mail "Scythe Mailing List".

 Return to Home Page